cartz/various/README.md

 * a small and simple landing page for a website under construction
 * a very tiny location tracker showing up your current location on google maps
 * a tiny speech bubble, which is drawn by using javascript
+* "be right back" - a small html template for a website beeing redesigned

 Where can I connect with you?